Peak Fossils means Peak Emissions and the lowest to medium IPCC projections at worst

 Energy is the master resource that unlocks all the others.
 Don’t have fresh water?
 No problem, just use oil to drill down 1,000 feet and bring it up.
 Can’t find any fish nearby?
 No problem, build a mega-factory boat and sail it to the ends of the earth where the remaining fish are.
 And so on.
 It’s allowing us to mine topsoil and grow crops for a few generations before the topsoil washes and blows off, or becomes too saline to grow crops anymore.

-Plentiful oil allows us to make microchips, keep supply chains going, deliver food — there is nothing that does NOT depend on oil at some point in its life cycle.
+Plentiful oil allows us to make microchips, keep supply chains going, deliver food — there isn’t anything that does NOT depend on oil at some point in its life cycle.

-The end of fossil fuels solves our extinction problems.
-We will stop emitting so much carbon dioxide.
+The end of fossil fuels means we will stop emitting so much carbon dioxide.
 We won’t be able to manufacture as many chemicals as we are now that poison land, sea, and air.
-We won’t be able to feed 7 billion people whose consumption of every mineral, tree, animal, and plant is destroying the world.
+Nor will we won’t be able to feed 7 billion people whose consumption of every mineral, tree, animal, and plant is destroying the world.

-1. Carbon dioxide and methane will start to go down due to peak oil and peak coal (Hart, Heinberg, Höök, Nel, Patzek) and natural gas Shale Oil and Gas Will Not Save Us.
+1. Carbon dioxide and methane will start to go down due to peak oil and peak coal (Hart, Heinberg, Höök, Nel, Patzek) and natural gas.
 Because of this, Patzek and other scientists predict only the bottom 4 IPCC projections are likely to be reached.

 3. Gail Tverberg in Oil Limits and Climate Change: “My estimate of CO2 generation by fossil fuels in the 21st century is only about one-quarter of the amount (range midpoint) assumed in the 2007 Intergovernmental Panel on Climate Change (IPCC) Report.”